Krechals/personal-portofolio/README.md

 # Google Student Training in Engineering Program

-This repo contains my personal portofolio and STEP projects.
+This repo contains Andrei Topala's personal portofolio and STEP projects.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.